Elon Musk cannot own a majority stake of Twitter while he’s on the company’s board

 THE ANSWER

-No, Elon Musk cannot own a majority stake of Twitter so long as he is serving on its board.
+No, Elon Musk is not the majority shareholder of Twitter and he cannot own a majority stake so long as he is serving on its board.

 WHAT WE FOUND